-Cloud computing is the safe, reliable and robust storage system that got the world talking – saving the business owners of today, one document at a time.
+Cloud computing is the safe, reliable and robust storage system that got the world talking by saving the business owners of today, one document at a time.

-That now leaves the question: Which Cloud Computing model is best for my business?
+That now leaves the question: Which cloud computing model is best for my business?

 Types of Cloud Computing:

-The Public Cloud is the most basic cloud computing model, and it’s what we’re used to using in our everyday life.
+The Public Cloud is the most basic cloud computing model, therefore, it’s what we’re used to using in our everyday life.
 Typically, a service provider offers applications and storage to the public, over the internet – think Apple iCloud, social media platforms or Dropbox.

-When it comes to business, the major benefit is convenience.
+When it comes to business, the major benefit of the public cloud is convenience.
 Designed to be “plug-in-and-play” it’s easy for companies to set up, use and access.

-The Public Cloud in action
+The Public Cloud in action.

 The public cloud is the ideal option for companies who are either just starting out, deal with information that is not classed as business critical or are not governed by external legislation and regulation.